Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Related Work

 \section{Related Work}

-\paragraph{Coreference Resolution} Our task is closely related to the cross-document co-reference resolution task [\citet{Yang2015AHD}, \citet{Cattan2021CrossdocumentCR}].
-In scientific domains, CDCR presents unique challenges due to the abstract nature of technical concepts and the need to differentiate between closely related terms at varying levels of specificity \cite{cattanscico}.
+\paragraph{Coreference Resolution} Our task is closely related to the cross-document co-reference resolution task \cite{Yang2015AHD,Cattan2021CrossdocumentCR}.
+In scientific domains, CDCR presents unique challenges due to the abstract nature of technical concepts and the need to differentiate between closely related terms at varying levels of specificity \cite{cattanscico}. \citet{Ravenscroft2021CD2CRCR} further extend this line of work by introducing a cross-document, cross-domain coreference resolution task, which addresses coreference resolution between scientific articles and related news reports.
+Their work emphasizes the linguistic complexity introduced by domain-specific variations, highlighting significant limitations of the existing CDCR methods. \citet{Finin2009UsingWF} explored leveraging external structured knowledge through Wikitology, a knowledge base built from Wikipedia, DBpedia, and Freebase, demonstrating that incorporating structured semantic information substantially improves cross-document entity coreference performance.
 Recent advancements in coreference resolution have been reached with LLMs.
-As demonstrated by [\citet{Le2023AreLL}, \citet{Gan2024AssessingTC}], LLMs like GPT-4, InstructGPT and Llama variants, when employed with prompt-based techniques, have shown strong performance in co-reference resolution tasks in the more popular within-document setting.
+As demonstrated by \citet{Le2023AreLL}, \citet{Gan2024AssessingTC}, LLMs like GPT-4, InstructGPT and Llama variants, when employed with prompt-based techniques, have shown strong performance in co-reference resolution tasks in the more popular within-document setting. \citet{yang-etal-2022-gpt} analyzed GPT models ability to resolve coreference using QA-based prompting.
+They found that while those models can generate reasonable answers, their coreference resolution performance is inconsistent and highly sensitive to prompt phrasing, which highlights some limitations of LLMs in those domains.
 In our approach, we explore LLMs in the challenging cross-document setting, in the scientific domain, and include also cross-document \emph{hierarchy} detection.
 We use both in-context learning and fine-tuning with dynamically generated (relational) definitions to improve CDCR performance.

+\paragraph{Definitions in downstream NLP tasks} Earlier works leveraged external knowledge to improve text understanding. \citet{AlHarbi2017LexicalDI} addressed lexical ambiguity in QA by incorporating WordNet-based definitions and domain-specific ontologies to refine word meanings.
+By integrating context knowledge, their approach improved word sense disambiguation, ensuring more precise retrieval in question answering. \citet{Yin2018TermDH} similarly used dictionary definitions to improve hypernymy detection, addressing the limitations of distributional embeddings, which infer meaning based on co-occurrence patterns in large corpora.
+Although the usage of static definitions can be effective, they are often insufficient in our cross-document coreference and hierarchy task.
+Terms may have context dependent meanings that can vary across different papers, research fields, or even within the same document.
+In our approach, instead of relying on predefined dictionary definitions, we incorporate contextual definitions, generated with retrieved external knowledge in order to capture the nuanced semantic distinctions or similarities.